HMCS Prince Henry: As landing ship

 After reaching a position 7 mi offshore, Force J turned parallel to the coast, with 300 yd between ships and prepared for the assault.
 Prince Henry began lowering the assault craft at 0545 on 6 June and by 0827 the Canadian Scottish were landing on the beaches.
 LCA 856 hit a beach obstacle and LCA 1021 collided with a tank landing craft, but both made it to shore and landed their troops.
 By 1230, all of the landing craft, save the duty boat, were loaded back aboard Prince Henry.
 The duty boat was hit by mortar fire and required some repairs, but quickly returned to duty.
 Prince Henry embarked 57 wounded, along with survivors from ships that had sunk during the assault and sailed back to Cowes in a nine-ship convoy at night.

 Prince Henry embarked landing craft and American troops for Utah Beach during the reinforcement phase of the assault.
 Following that delivery, Prince Henry joined Prince David for ten days at anchor.
 The ship made one more voyage to Normandy, this time starting from Portland in June, then three more voyages in July before departing for a boiler cleaning at Southampton.
 Between them, Prince Henry and Prince David transported 5,566 troops to Normandy.
+In 2023, Prince Henry was awarded the campaign honour "Normandy, 1944", in addition to honours that had been awarded decades earlier.

 Prince Henry departed Southampton for Gibraltar on 24 July and then travelled on to Naples, Italy.
 There, the ship joined the forces gathering for the invasion of southern France named Operation Dragoon.
 Prince Henry arrived at Naples on 31 July and was designated the headquarters ship for the force subdivision "Sitka Unit B" on 6 August.
 "Sitka Unit B" was composed of Prince Henry and four US destroyer troop transports, escorted by four motor torpedo boats.
 The ship would be the flagship of US Rear Admiral T. E. Chandler, who commanded one of the main force divisions.
 In addition to the headquarters staff, Prince Henry embarked 279 members of the First Special Service Force.